philcryer/basejump/README.md

 ## issues

-You might have them if you're not running Debian _(recommended)_ or Ubuntu.
-I'd like to have this tested on other distros, please let me know if you have.
+* Linux: if you're not running Debian/GNU Linux _(recommended)_ or Ubuntu Linux, reach out, I'd like this tested on more Linux distros.

-The macOS support is coming along, try it out.
-Oh, and in macOS if you see errors about Vim not having Lua support you can fix it by installing a "better" vim than stock via `homebrew`:
+* macOS: if you see errors about Vim not having Lua support you can fix it by installing a "better" vim than stock via `homebrew`:

 ```
 brew install macvim --with-cscope --with-lua --override-system-vim